NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 Now we are finally able to replace the original _isflash.bin_ with something interesting of our own, and get it executed during firmware update process when the flash is not write-protected.
 Let's have some fun!

 # PoC or GTFO?
 We got everything in place, so the only thing remaining is to tie it all together with some minor UEFI shell scripting, build and sign everything, and run the _sfpoc.cmd_ from Windows as Administrator.
-I'm using a custom-cert-signed version of Intel Flash Programming Tool to write our modified BIOS image, and out mod is very simple - replace the default BGRT boot graphics (that says HUAWEI) with our own image (that says ALL YOU BASE ARE BELONG TO US).
+I'm using a custom-cert-signed version of Intel Flash Programming Tool to write our modified BIOS image, and our mod is very simple - replace the default BGRT boot graphics (that says HUAWEI) with our own image (that says ALL YOU BASE ARE BELONG TO US).

 [![PoC video on YouTube](https://img.youtube.com/vi/1uJF44S0LQw/0.jpg)](https://www.youtube.com/watch?v=1uJF44S0LQw)